-Do you need to use fancy templates when sending emails?
+Do you really need to use fancy email templates when designing emails?

 One advantage of social media marketing is the visual nature of the platforms.
 Share images, videos, or funny GIFs to capture your target audience’s attention.